katcipis/katcipis.github.io/_posts/drafts/go-object-model.md

 ObjectAdder.Add: 1 + 1 = 2
 ```

-As you can see, what Go actually does is to append a function on the type
+As you can see, what Go actually does is to add a function on the type
 **\*ObjectAdder** that accepts a **\*ObjectAdder** as the first
 parameter.
 There is not method at all, it is just a function.

-What we see as an object in Go is actually a collection of functions appended
+What we see as an object in Go is actually a collection of functions associated
 to a type and syntactic sugar to pass the first argument for you.

-Which to be honest is like almost all object oriented languages implementation.
+Which to be honest is like almost all object oriented languages
+is actually implemented.
-The good thing is that in Go this is 100% explicit, not magic, just some
+The good thing is that in Go this is 100% explicit, no magic, just some
 syntactic sugar.
 Go is really serious about being explicit and simple :-).

 This makes a lot of things more simple and uniform, the examples